vorpalnet/blade/admin/phone/README.md

 most deployments have exactly one operator account: with it off, the app cannot be tested or demonstrated without creating realm users.
 With it on, an authenticated administrator can be issued a token for any `user@host`.
-What survives either way is that the caller must be signed in and hold a BLADE role, and that the token's subject is always the real username — so `webrtc` logs who actually registered even when the address they took is someone else's name.
+What survives either way is that the caller must be signed in and hold a BLADE role or one of the `participantRoles`, and that the token's subject is always the real username — so `webrtc` logs who actually registered even when the address they took is someone else's name.

 Turn it off to bind each person to exactly one address, `<username>@<aorDomain>`; the page's